The Absolute Best French Onion Soup Recipe

 After one hour, stir the onions, and adjust the lid slightly askew to allow for evaporation to take place.
 Return the pot to your oven and cook again for an additional 90 minutes, stirring the onions, and scraping the sides and the bottom of the dutch oven every 45 minutes with a flat wooden spatula.

-Remove the serving vessels from the oven and let cool a full 5 minutes before serving to prevent taste bud scalding.
+22. Remove the serving vessels from the oven and let cool a full 5 minutes before serving to prevent taste bud scalding.
 While the soup is cooling, pour yourself a nice glass of wine.
-You've earned it!

-Dig in and enjoy your French onion soup with gruyere cheese in all of its bubbly glory!
+Dig in and enjoy your delicious French onion soup recipe with that yummy gruyere cheese in all of its bubbly glory!

 From our kitchens to yours, cheers and happy cooking!